nadavbra/firm/README.rst

     firm_list_all_possible_cds_snps --help

-Pre-calculated effect scores for all possible CDS-affecting single-nucleotide variants are available for versions GRCh38 and hg19 of the human reference genome via FTP at ftp://ftp.cs.huji.ac.il/users/nadavb/firm_data/.
+Pre-calculated effect scores for all possible CDS-affecting single-nucleotide variants are available for versions GRCh38 and hg19 of the human reference genome at https://github.com/nadavbra/firm_processed_files.

 Installation
 ==========